-Department Managers Report - Baxter Memorial Library
+Barring any unanticipated snow days, it looks like the last student day of school will be Monday, June 13th, which is a half day.
+Our next regular meeting is April 13th at 7:00pm.
+Department Managers Report Library Director James Rathbun reported that the Library is back to pre-pandemic levels and has had the highest circulation ever.
 Public hearing #1 On item #2022-04-01 Public hearing to hear comment on a proposal to issue a renewal liquor license to Angelo's Pizzeria & Restaurant.
 (Admin.
 Spon.)
-Proposed Order #22-26 Ordered, that the Town Council issue a renewal liquor license to Angelo's Pizzeria & Restaurant, 474 Main Street.
-Public hearing #2 On item #2022-04-02 Public hearing to hear comment on a proposal to issue a renewal Adult Use Marijuana License to Doug Knickreham, Joint Efforts, Inc., 36 Bartlett Road.
+Chairman Pratt opened public hearing #1.
+There were no comments from the public and the hearing was closed.
+Proposed Order #22-26 Moved by Councilor Shepard, seconded by Councilor Phillips and Ordered, that the Town Council issue a renewal liquor license to Angelo's Pizzeria & Restaurant, 474 Main Street.

+Order #22-26 was VOTED 7 yeas Public hearing #2 On item #2022-04-02 Public hearing to hear comment on a proposal to issue a renewal Adult Use Marijuana License to Doug Knickreham, Joint Efforts, Inc., 36 Bartlett Road.
 Property owned by Hincks Realty.
 (Admin.
 Spon.)
-Proposed Order #22-27 Ordered, that the Town Council issue a renewal Adult Use Marijuana License to Dough Knickreham, Joint Efforts, Inc., 36 Bartlett Road.
+Chairman Pratt opened public hearing #2.
+There were no comments from the public and the hearing was closed.
+Proposed Order #22-27 Moved by Councilor Phillips, seconded by Councilor Kuech and Ordered, that the Town Council issue a renewal Adult Use Marijuana License to Dough Knickreham, Joint Efforts, Inc., 36 Bartlett Road.
 Property owned by Hincks Realty.